trap-representation/Chlore/index.md

 would return an exit code of 42 to the execution environment. `hltr` consumes the item at the top of the stack and returns its value to the environment.

-A pointer to a symbol designating a label or a string constant can be pushed on the stack with `pushp`.
+A pointer to a symbol designating a label or a string can be pushed on the stack with `pushp`.

 ```
 :main